fireship-io/fireship.io/hugo/content/dashboard/invoices.md

 ---

 <div class="well">
-  📜 If you purchased via PayPal, you can access your invoice from your PayPal account.
+  📜 If you purchased via PayPal, you can access your invoice from your PayPal account
 </div>

 <user-charges></user-charges>